Bonus rewards for mobile payments aim to win over users

 But how you’ll pay for purchases made with those apps has card ssuers jockeying to become your mobile card of choice.
 That’s why cardholders are being wooed to mobile payments with a number of bonus rewards offers.

 For example, U.S. Bank is offering triple rewards points for each $1 of mobile wallet purchases made with its Altitude Reserve Card, while Wells Fargo offers 1.8 percent cash rewards on certain mobile wallets with its Wells Fargo Cash Wise Visa – a 20 percent bonus.
-Chase Sapphire cardholders could earn an extra point for each $1 spent via mobile wallets through Nov.
-4, 2017.
+Chase Freedom cardholders can opt in to earn 5 percent cash back on mobile wallet purchases from Jan.
+1, 2018, through March 2018.

 |CARDS OFFERING BONUS REWARDS FOR MOBILE PAYMENTS *|